AcademySoftwareFoundation/OpenColorIO/docs/developers/documentation_guidelines.rst

 Documentation guidelines
 ========================

-OpenColorIO is documentated using reStructuredText, processed by `Sphinx <http://sphinx-doc.org/>`__.
+OpenColorIO is documented using reStructuredText, processed by `Sphinx <http://sphinx-doc.org/>`__.

-The documentation primarily lives in the ``docs/`` folder, within the main OpenColorIO repoistory.
+The documentation primarily lives in the ``docs/`` folder, within the main OpenColorIO repository.

 The rST source for the C++ API documentation is extracted from comments in the public header files in ``export/``